sleepymurph/project-templates/README.md

 For example, I set the `biblatex` package to print dates like "Apr.
 7, 2017" instead of the "04/07/2017" to avoid any possible confusion over MDY vs DMY.

+### Graphviz Diagrams

+I love Graphviz.
+I use it for all kinds of diagrams and visualizations.
+So I have it built into the document build process here.

+To use Graphviz:

+1. Add dot files in this directory

+2. Add the dot file name to the `DOT_DIAGRAMS` variable in the Makefile, with a PDF extension

+        # To include a diagram generated from diagram_example.dot
+        DOT_DIAGRAMS=diagram_example.pdf

+3. Create a figure in the document

+### M4 preprocessing for Graphviz diagrams

+The build process runs the diagrams through the `m4` preprocessor first, then through `dot`.
+This lets you use macros in your Graphviz files to define common styles and other shortcuts.

+For example, this macro defines `TENTATIVE` as a shortcut for `style="dashed'` to create a reusable link style:

+    define(TENTATIVE, `style="dashed"')

+    digraph{
+        hello -> world [TENTATIVE]
+        world -> "!"
+[TENTATIVE]
+    }

+This layer of indirection can make debugging tricky.
+So the intermediate build step is explicit.
+The result of M4 expansion will be written to a file with a `.preprocessed.dot` extension.
+This file can be checked for syntax errors and unexpected macro trouble.

 ### Git Info

 I give draft after draft to collaborators for feedback.